Table of Contents

 This could mean anything from patching up holes in walls and ceilings to securing gaps around doors and windows.
 By eliminating these access points, you can significantly reduce the likelihood of a rat infestation.

 DIY rat prevention methods are another option for those looking to avoid pest control services altogether.
 Simple measures such as keeping food stored away securely and regularly cleaning up any crumbs or spills can go a long way towards making your home less attractive to rats.
-However, it’s important to remember that professional pest control may still be necessary if you’re unable to completely eliminate all potential attractants.
+However, it’s important to remember that professional pest control may still be necessary if you’re unable to eliminate all potential attractants.

 Safe And Effective Methods For Rat Extermination